-Strictly speaking, Acadia won the approval, but this is no time for splitting hairs.
-A neurology specialist, Acadia is listed on the Nasdaq and has an \$US8 billion market cap.
+Strictly speaking, Acadia won the approval.
+The neurology specialist is listed on the Nasdaq and has an \$US8 billion market cap.
 The approval was not exactly unexpected, given Daybue (trophinetide) had orphan and rare paediatric diseases status.

 Neuren started working on the drug almost a decade ago, when it started its first Rett syndrome trial.
 Trofinetide was invented 20 years ago at Auckland University, in a program spearheaded by eminent chemist Prof Margaret Brimble.